Estimated duration: 1 hour

 9. Samian Way

-Croft Cottage on the left is the first of the identifiable medieval cottages on this walk evidenced by its cruck construction.
+Croft Cottage on the left is the first of the identifiable medieval cottages on this walk evidenced by its cruck construction, although a substantial rebuild in 1981 masks this from the exterior.
 Mollymops across the way is another 18th. century building built of chalk, flint and brick.
 The next cottage beyond was made from three of the old Albert Terrace hovels.

 10. The Allotments